Kilometre zero: Sweden

 In Sweden, the equestrian statue of King Gustav II Adolf in the middle of the Gustav Adolfs torg square in Stockholm is used as kilometre zero for roads.
 In general road distance signs are measured to city midpoints.
 For most mainline railways, kilometres are measured from the entrance door from the main hall to track 10 of the Stockholm Central Station.
 There are simple painted signs on the side of the platforms.

 Switzerland

-The federal railway network's Kilometre Null is in Olten.
+In Switzerland, the federal railway network's Kilometre Null is in Olten.
 It was made in the 19th century to mark the point from where the Swiss railway system was measured.
 Because of the complex and dense manner in which the Swiss railway system has since grown, and continues to grow, it is no longer used.
 There is a mark at Zürich Main Station which is a little outside the present end of the tracks and used by some mainlines.